libcpr/docs/advanced-usage.md

 ## Setting Callbacks

 You can optionally set callbacks for a request.
-Currently there is support for read, header, write, progress, and debug callbacks.
+Currently, there is support for read, header, write, progress, and debug callbacks.

 ### ReadCallback